Auckland Botanic Gardens: Visitor Centre

 The Visitor Centre Huakaiwaka is a modern building opened in 2005 that houses the information desk, information displays, a café, and offices.

 Library

 The Horticultural Reference Library is housed in a separate building.
 The building was opened in 1992 and was funded by the Friends of the Auckland Botanic Gardens.
 It contains some 2,500 books and a number of horticultural journals and magazines.
 The catalogue holds about 10,000 items.
 The library is open to the public.

 The huge impact of the activities of the Friends is clearly demonstrated by the fact that in 1989 the library housed only 400 volumes in the Information Centre, that were solely used for reference by staff.

 Ellerslie Flower Show

 The Ellerslie Flower Show was a very successful event which eventually outgrew its original location at the Ellerslie Race Course.
 The Botanic Gardens were used for the show for a number of years until 2008, when it moved to Hagley Park in Christchurch.

+Platt Arboretum

+In 2025, a property in Greenhithe was donated by Rosemary Platt to the people of Auckland for conversion into a new regional park, which is also expected to act as a satellite botanic gardens site in the north of Auckland.
+The 5.63 ha property contains an ecologically significant arboretum that was cultivated by Platt and her late husband, Graeme Platt, and contains over 1000 rare and special trees from several different countries, including a significant collection of Kauri.
+While it is yet to open to the public, it is planned that the park will be managed by the Auckland Botanic Gardens and will serve residents in north and western Auckland who are located relatively far from the main botanic gardens site in Manurewa.